-The impact of the COVID-19 pandemic on employment in Murrindindi Shire has been calculated for the March and June 2020 quarters.
+The impact of the COVID-19 pandemic on employment in Murrindindi Shire has been calculated for the March and June 2020 guarters.

-The employment impact of COVID-19 on the Shire has been calculated based on the reduction in output across each industry sector, and the jobs attributed to the output lost.
+The employment impact of COVID-19 on the Shire has been calculated based on the reduction in output across each industry sector, and the permanent jobs attributed to the output lost.
 This represents total number of employees, not FTE staff.

-273 jobs were lost in Murrindindi Shire between December 2019 and June 2020, representing a 6% loss in total employment in the Shire.
+As a result of the Covid-19 pandemic, 310 permanent jobs were lost in Murrindindi Shire between December 2019 and June 2020, representing a 7% loss in total employment.
+This does not include workers temporarily stood down.